Mergers & Acquisitions Specialists

-What defines and differentiates us as a Mergers & Acquisitions (“M&A”) specialist?
+What defines and differentiates us as Mergers & Acquisitions (“M&A”) specialists?
 The answer lies in our focus, the level of education, training, and experience of our professionals.

 Lawyers and accountants as such will on occasion offer M&A services to their clients.
 In our experience, however, these arrangements are too often burdened by inherent conflicts of interest and the obvious problems of part-time attention.
 We think that selling or buying a business is simply too important to accept these risks.
 Even though a number of our professionals are in fact lawyers or CPAs, the entire focus of our relationship with a client is the sale of their business or the acquisition of another company.

 Business brokers, on the other hand, serve a different market from M&A specialists.
 The former tend to focus on smaller, less complex and local transactions, while M&A specialists concentrate on assisting clients with the sale or acquisition of mid-sized or middle market companies to or by more sophisticated concerns.